KingSora/react-as/README.md

 ### How was this solved until now?

 The solution was to introduce an `component`, `tag` or `as` property to the components which had the appearance but not the functionality.
 In the `Link` and `Button` example the `Button` would receive such an property.
 Many popular libraries are doing like this: [MUI](https://mui.com/api/button/#props), [Ant Design](https://ant.design/components/button/#API), [react-bootstrap](https://react-bootstrap.github.io/components/buttons/#button-props).
 The problem is that if more components should receive the functionality of the `Link` component, the property needs to be re-implement over and over again for each component.
-And this is where `react-as` comes in! **Not only can `react-as` replicate the current solution, its also possible to give the `Link` component the `as` prop instead of the `Button`.**
+And this is where `react-as` comes in! **Not only can `react-as` replicate the current solution without re-implementing it over and over again, its also possible to give the `Link` component the `as` prop instead of the `Button`.**

 ## Usage